- My Quick Links

 Funded by the family of Donald Swift (1924-1993), who was the first student using DRES services to graduate from the University of Illinois, this annual scholarship provides financial assistance and merit-based support for students with disabilities who are served by DRES.

-The application Deadline is February 15, 2013.
-Recipients will be notified by March 8, 2013.
+The application Deadline is February 5, 2016.
+Recipients will be notified by February 24, 2016.
 Applications are available on the DRES website.
-Attendance at the DRES/DSO Awards Program and Reception on Wednesday, May 1, 2013 at the I-Hotel and Conference Center is mandatory for all recipients.
+Attendance at the DRES Awards Program and Reception on Friday, April 22, 2016 at the Hawthorne Suites from 2:30pm-5:00pm is mandatory for all recipients.